 So, wash your hand before touching breast pump parts or a bottle for expressing your breast milk.

 Washing all breast pump parts and storage container is very important.
 After each pumping session, wash your breast pump parts with hot soapy water and store them in a place where no one else touches them.

 You also need to sterilize breast pump parts at least once a week along with bottles and nipples to keep them germ-free.

-Whether you are using a plastic breast milk storage bag or storage container, they are made from safe plastic and designed to withstand the storage condition.
+Whether you are using a plastic breast milk storage bag or storage container, they are made from safe plastic and designed to withstand storage conditions.

 When you transfer your expressed breast milk into a long-term storage bag, label them with a date.
-Then, arrange them in your freezer in a way that fresher breast milk goes in the back as you add to your milk stash.
-Also, make sure that you have sealed the storage bag properly to avoid leakage or air trapping.
+Then, arrange them in your freezer so that fresher breast milk goes in the back as you add to your milk stash.
+Also, ensure you have sealed the storage bag properly to avoid leakage or air trapping.